knangia/AzureStack-QuickStart-Templates/iostorm-vm-iops-latency/readme.md

 This template deploys requested number of VMs and a controller VM with public IP address in same virtual network.
 Controller VM synchronizes IO workload on all VMs, collects and analyse results and upload it to the storage account.

-Please make sure to user unique resource group name for each deployment to avoid deployment failures due to name collisions of resources.
+Please make sure to use unique resource group name for each deployment to avoid deployment failures due to name collisions of resources.

 NOTE: There is a 90 minutes time-out for DSC execution, which can cause template deployment to fail if large number of VMs are deployed or if longer execution time is provided to run iostorm test.
 To circumvent that, all these operations are done using Scheduled Task which gets created by a DSC Script Resource by a Controller VM.